BobJWalker/Spear/README.md

 Example of a multi-architecture application to run on Kubernetes.
 It has no database backend.
-The build creates an x86/x64 and an Arm version of the application for Kubernetes to run.
+The build creates an x86/x64 and an ARM version of the application for Kubernetes to run.

 # Requirements

-At this time, this application has no external requirements to run on Kubernetes.
+Currently, this application has no external requirements to run on Kubernetes.
 It is a .NET application.
-All the necessary build information can be found in the DockerFile.
+All the necessary build information can be found in the Dockerfile.

 # Build Workflow